gbaliarda/tpe-redes-kubernetes/README.md

 kubectl label ns ingress-nginx istio-injection=enabled
 ```

-> In case the last command fails due to the `ingress-nginx` namespace being deleted, re-create it with `kubectl create ns ingress-nginx` and re-run the last command.
+> **Note**: in case the last command fails due to the `ingress-nginx` namespace being deleted, re-create it with `kubectl create ns ingress-nginx` and re-run the last command.

 Now we can finally reinstate the previously removed manifests, using: